toli-bash/airbnb-clone-project/README.md

 Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery

 Even in Agile environments, development and operations teams can be siloed.
 DevOps engineers serve as a link between the two teams, unifying and automating the software delivery process and helping strike a balance between introducing changes quickly and keeping an application stable.
 Working together with software developers, system administrators, and operational staff, DevOps engineers oversee and facilitate code releases on a CI/CD basis.

+#Technology Stack
+Django: A high-level Python web framework used for building the RESTful API.
+Django REST Framework: Provides tools for creating and managing RESTful APIs.
+PostgreSQL: A powerful relational database used for data storage.
+GraphQL: Allows for flexible and efficient querying of data.
+Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployment environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.